spaulg/backbone.storageProxy/README.md

 ```

 Register the storage proxy into each model and collection that requires it
 using the backbone initialize function.
-The object property used must be 'storageProxy'.
+The object property used must be 'storageProxy', or
+alternatively, a getter/setter method combo called getStorageProxy and setStorageProxy can
+be used.

 ```javascript
 var model = Backbone.Model.extend({